llwyd/llwyd.github.io/_posts/2023-09-17-diving-into-rust.markdown

 **Note:** NTP operates on port 123.

 {% highlight rust %}
     let socket = UdpSocket::bind("0.0.0.0:12345").expect("Couldn't bind");
+{% endhighlight %}
+This line allows the program to listen to all UDP requests on port `12345`, if this operation fails then a message is printed to the user.

+{% highlight rust %}
     let bytes_sent = socket.send_to(&buffer[..], addr).expect("Couldn't send");
     assert_eq!(bytes_sent, PACKET_SIZE);
+{% endhighlight %}
+These lines of code send the buffer to the ip address resolved earlier in the program, an error is printed upon failure.
+An assertion checks that the entire packet is sent.

+{% highlight rust %}
     let (bytes_recv, _) = socket.recv_from(&mut buffer).expect("Nothing received");
     assert_eq!(bytes_recv, PACKET_SIZE);
+{% endhighlight %}
+These lines subsequently receive the packet back from the NTP pool server.
+An assertion checks that all 48 bytes are received.

+{% highlight rust %}
     let ntp_time = calculate_ntp_time(&buffer[..]);
     let unix_time = ntp_to_unix(ntp_time);

     print_date(unix_time);
 }
 {% endhighlight %}
+Finally, these lines convert the received data to a unix time which is then printed to the user.

+### Functions

 # Conclusion
 This was a fun little project to dip my toes into Rust.
 I particularly liked how strict the compiler was, essentially not allowing you to compile any old shite.
 I look forward to continuing to use Rust in future projects!